 - Ability to participate in a monthly video conference where you can ask questions, swap stories, commiserate over losses, and celebrate victories

 - Access to the En Conjunto Slack account

 - Access to the En Conjunto Members Only area of our website (Includes resources such as a full member directory, scripts and templates, how-to guides, etc.)

 - Access to the private En Conjunto Facebook group

-- Local meetups
+- Invitation to local meetups

 - Promotion on the En Conjunto website

 - Opportunities to work collaboratively and share gigs

 - Publicity: we proudly promote the work of our members via our social media channels—exposing what they have to offer to new audiences.